 Applications and Fees

+Due to space limitations we cannot guarantee that places will be available for any particular course and we advise signing up as possible.
 Course participant cancellations will only be accepted if submitted in writing no later than two weeks before the start of the course.
 Refunds may be subject to an administration charge.
+Fees are required to be paid in full prior to receiving log on access to online course materials.
 Fees will not be refunded once the course has started.
 Course fees are non-transferable.

 Care has been given to confirm the accuracy of the information presented in our prospectus, on the Diploma Centre web pages, in personal communications, during course modules, and in all written materials.
 However, the Diploma Centre is not responsible for errors or omissions and makes no warranty, express or implied, with respect to the contents of the material delivered.
 The Diploma Centre cannot be held responsible for any consequences from the application of the information contained on the website or in the lectures, manuals, printed materials, and other communication and training provided.